What You Need To Know About GMO Foods?

 GMO Corn

-What are GMO Crops
+What is GMO

 Genetically modified organisms (GMOs) are organisms whose genetic makeup has been altered or enhanced to achieve a particular purpose or use.
 The major aims are four;